mshaneck/mshaneck.github.io/SLAE32/slae32-assignment5.md

 {% include image name="readfile_gdb_pwd.png" width="100%" %}

 So there it is.
-Three payloads from Metasploit analyzed as naseum. :) Frankly, the shellcode from Metasploit is very compact and the way it reuses data and compresses the instructions is quite amazing.
+Three payloads from Metasploit analyzed completely.
+Frankly, the shellcode from Metasploit is very compact and the way it reuses data and compresses the instructions is quite amazing.
 It is truly a work of art, in my opinion.
-I am inspired to look at the Metasploit payload generators to see what it looks like, and how I can add my shellcode and encoders and crypters into metasploit.
+I am inspired to look at the Metasploit payload generators to see what they look like, and how I can add my shellcode and encoders and crypters into metasploit.